Stranger Things season 3: Marketing

-In July 2019, actors Finn Wolfhard and Caleb McLaughlin took part in a Q&A session at the Open'er Festival in Gdynia, Poland.
+In July 2019, Finn Wolfhard and Caleb McLaughlin took part in a Q&A session at the Open'er Festival in Gdynia, Poland.
 The festival also boasted a replica of the Palace Arcade filled with retro coin-ops – such as Space Invaders, Pac-Man, Donkey Kong and Dig Dug.

 Tie-ins

-Netflix revealed they had partnered with around 75 companies to produce tie-in products to promote the third season.
-For many of these deals, there was no financial exchange between Netflix and the third-parties, with Netflix allowing the third-parties to generate their own marketing buzz for their products while helping to promote Stranger Things.
+Netflix partnered with around 75 companies to produce tie-in products to promote the third season.
+For many of these deals, there was no financial exchange between Netflix and the third parties, with Netflix allowing the third-parties to generate their own marketing buzz for their products while helping to promote Stranger Things.
 Some of the more notable tie-ins include: